Buying a Small Business or Franchise

 A checklist on buying a business can be found here.

-And if you are considering buying a franchise you will find some excellent resources here.
+If you are considering buying a franchise you will find some excellent resources here.